90zlaya/php-library/readme.md

 * Export

 Export files using customisation class of PHPOffice/PHPExcel.
-Location: https://github.com/PHPOffice/PHPExcel Don't forget to call composer update from command line in third-party folder for latest PHPOffice/PHPExcel library.
+Location: https://github.com/PHPOffice/PHPExcel Don't forget to call composer update in root folder for latest PHPOffice/PHPExcel library.
 Otherwise it will throw an error after trying to interpret require_once on Composer's autoload file.

 * File